OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 ## Creating the components of a dictionary add-in

-A dictionary add-in consists of three main component files.
+A dictionary add-in consists of three main component files:

 - An XML manifest file that describes the add-in.